 The certificate will be awarded upon a student's completion of all Certificate requirements.
 All courses applied towards the Certificate in Middle Eastern Studies program must be completed with a grade of C or above, and students must achieve a minimum 2.0 CGPA for the Certificate.
-Students completing the program should request the Certificate from the Registrar's Office.
+Students completing the program should request the Certificate through the link: registrar.aud.edu.